ludolatin/ludolatin/README.md

 flask run --host=0.0.0.0
 ```

-You will now find the server running on: http://localhost:5000, or for other devices, http://<your_local_ip>:5000
+You will now find the server running on: `http://localhost:5000`, or for other devices, http://<your_local_ip>:5000

-You can also browse the API at: http://localhost:5000/api/ (Note, most of the API is unused.)
+You can also browse the API at: `http://localhost:5000/api/` (Note, most of the API is unused.)

-To add an admin user, load data etc, use:
+To add an admin user, load data, etc. use:

 ```
 python manage.py <command>
 ```

-For a list of commands type:
+For a full list of commands type:

 ```
 python manage.py